ibm-cloud-docs/containers/vpc_subnets.md

 Before you create a VPC cluster for the first time, you must [create a VPC subnet ![External link icon](../icons/launch-glyph.svg "External link icon")](https://cloud.ibm.com/vpc/provision/network) in each zone where you want to deploy worker nodes.
 A VPC subnet is a specified private IP address range (CIDR block) and configures a group of worker nodes and pods as if they are attached to the same physical wire.
 {: shortdesc}

 When you create a cluster, you can specify only one existing VPC subnet for each zone.
 Each worker node that you add in a cluster is deployed with a private IP address from the VPC subnet in that zone.
-For a list of IP address ranges per VPC zone, see [VPC default address prefixes](/docs/vpc-on-classic-network?topic=vpc-on-classic-network-working-with-ip-address-ranges-address-prefixes-regions-and-subnets#default-vpc-address-prefixes).
 After the worker node is provisioned, the worker node IP address persists after a `reboot` operation, but the worker node IP address changes after `replace` and `update` operations.

 The default IP address range for VPC subnets is 10.0.0.0 – 10.255.255.255.
+For a list of IP address ranges per VPC zone, see [VPC default address prefixes](/docs/vpc-on-classic-network?topic=vpc-on-classic-network-working-with-ip-address-ranges-address-prefixes-regions-and-subnets#default-vpc-address-prefixes).

 Need to create your cluster by using custom-range subnets?
 Check out this guidance on [custom address prefixes](/docs/vpc-on-classic-network?topic=vpc-on-classic-network-working-with-ip-address-ranges-address-prefixes-regions-and-subnets#address-prefixes-and-the-ibm-cloud-console-ui).
 {: tip}

 ### Public gateways
 {: #vpc_basics_pgw}

 If your worker nodes must access a public endpoint outside of the cluster, you can enable a public gateway on the VPC subnet that the worker nodes are deployed to.
+A public gateway enables a subnet and all worker nodes that are attached to the subnet to establish outbound connections to the internet.
 {: shortdesc}

-A public gateway enables a subnet and all worker nodes that are attached to the subnet to establish outbound connections to the internet.
 For example, if an {{site.data.keyword.cloud_notm}} service does not support private service endpoints, your worker nodes must be connected to a subnet that has a public gateway attached to it.
 The pods on those worker nodes can securely communicate with the services over the public network through the subnet's public gateway.
 Note that a public gateway is not required on your subnets to allow inbound network traffic from the internet to `LoadBalancer` services or ALBs.

 A public gateway can be attached to or detached from a subnet at any time, and you can enable a public gateway only one subnet per zone.
-For more information about VPC subnets, see the [Networking for Virtual Private Cloud (Gen 1 compute) documentation](/docs/vpc-on-classic-network?topic=vpc-on-classic-network-about-networking-for-vpc#use-a-public-gateway).
+For more information about public gateways, see the [Networking for Virtual Private Cloud (Gen 1 compute) documentation](/docs/vpc-on-classic-network?topic=vpc-on-classic-network-about-networking-for-vpc#use-a-public-gateway).

 ### Network segmentation
 {: #vpc_basics_segmentation}